 I mean, I'm blessed to be able to do what I do.

-Well, I tell you what, I've heard you and Rush and Greg and other people talk about President Trump about why does he not release those documents?
+Well, I tell you what, I've heard you and Rush and Greg and other people talk about President Trump, about why does he not release those documents?

-You mean the 20 the 20 unredacted pages?
+You mean the 20 unredacted pages?

 What do you think about that?